Nobuhiko Jimbo: World War II

-By 1939, he became the battalion commander of the Infantry 77th Regiment, participating in various battles in Northern China.

-Jimbo was promoted to Lieutenant Colonel in February 1942, joined the invasion of Lingayen Gulf in March and fought on the western coast of Bataan in April.
-Following the fall of Corregidor, Jimbo served as adjutant of the 10th Independent Garrison in Mindanao.
+By 1939, Jimbo was a battalion commander of the Infantry 77th Regiment, participating in various battles in Northern China.
+He was promoted to Lieutenant Colonel in February 1942, joined the invasion of Lingayen Gulf in March, and fought on the western coast of Bataan in April.
+Following the fall of Corregidor, Jimbo was adjutant of the 10th Independent Garrison in Mindanao.

-At the same time, Manuel Roxas (who had just escaped from Corregidor) was captured by Japanese forces in April 1942 while on his way to secret pickup point where a submarine would take him to Australia.
+At the same time, Manuel Roxas, who had been designated as successor to President Manuel L. Quezon, had just escaped from Corregidor where he was working with Quezon, but was captured by Japanese forces in April 1942 while on his way to secret pickup point where a submarine would take him to Australia.
 Roxas was then sent to a prisoner camp in Malaybalay, Bukidnon.
 Upon learning of his identity, the Japanese transferred Roxas to the mayor's house in Davao City where Jimbo met him for the first time.

 Jimbo was tasked by headquarters to convince Roxas to join the Philippine Executive Commission and help restore peace and order in the country.
 Conversing through an interpreter, Jimbo spent three days convincing Roxas to join the Japanese administration, to no avail.
-Instead of resentment, Jimbo grew to admire and respect Roxas for his resolve and intelligence.
+Instead of resenting him, Jimbo grew to admire and respect Roxas for his resolve and intelligence.

-On June 22, 1942, Jimbo's superior Major General Torao Ikuta received an order from the chief-of-staff of the Fourteenth Army ordering him to "execute secretly and immediately Manuel Roxas, former Finance Minister and Speaker of the Chamber of Deputies, now under your arrest."

-Both Ikuta and Jimbo hesitated at the order and opted to discuss it first.
-Unable to reach a decision unwilling to carry out the execution, Ikuta ordered Jimbo to assume full responsibility of Roxas.
+On June 22, 1942, Jimbo's superior, Major General Torao Ikuta, received an order from the chief-of-staff of the Fourteenth Army ordering him to "execute secretly and immediately Manuel Roxas, former Finance Minister and Speaker of the Chamber of Deputies, now under your arrest."
+Both Ikuta and Jimbo balked at the order.
+They discussed it but were unable to reach a decision.
+Unwilling to carry out the execution, Ikuta ordered Jimbo to assume full responsibility of Roxas.
 Defying direct orders, Jimbo drove Roxas and another high-ranking captive (a governor) to a small village outside Davao and instructed his men to keep the two Filipinos safe.
-Ikuta and Jimbo had hoped that, in time, the execution order would be forgotten by those that issued in Manila.
+Ikuta and Jimbo had hoped that, in time, the execution order would be forgotten by those that had issued it in Manila.
 Eventually, an officer from Manila discovered the ruse and told Jimbo that he was to be court-martialed for his "high-handed" actions, though he was not put under arrest.